afraz-khan/hush-hush/README.md

 <!-- GETTING STARTED -->
 ## Deployment

-Backend of the project is built with flask and python cryptography tools like [cryptography](https://cryptography.io/), [pycryptodome](https://pycryptodome.readthedocs.io/).
-Frontend is built using reactjs.
-This project can be deployed same as any other flask app.
+Backend of the project is built with flask and python cryptography tools [cryptography](https://cryptography.io/), [pycryptodome](https://pycryptodome.readthedocs.io/).
+Frontend is built using reactjs and react project named `client`.
+Build of react project is used as the static assests folder to flask app.
+Project can be deployed same as any other flask app.
 See all deployment options [here](https://flask.palletsprojects.com/en/2.0.x/deploying/index.html).
-Frontend react code resides in the folder named `client` and build of that is used as the static assests folder to flask app.
+Find the deployment options below that are used to test this project so far.

 ### Prerequisites